 Notes on the principles underlying the guidelines

 Principles derived from our statutory obligations under the Legal Aid Act 1978 (Cth) are the driving force behind the family law guidelines.
-The following are examples of the way we apply these principles to meet our family law guideline requirements.
+The following are examples of the way VLA applies these principles to meet our family law guideline requirements.

 The Legal Aid Act requires us to ensure the monies allocated for legal assistance (the legal aid fund) are distributed equitably.
-We use the family law guidelines to ensure we provide assistance to as many people as possible from the limited fund.
-We need to ensure that funding for the more costly services, such as litigation, is available for those most in need.
+VLA use the family law guidelines to ensure we provide assistance to as many people as possible from the limited fund.
+VLA need to ensure that funding for the more costly services, such as litigation, is available for those most in need.

 - in most matters, the first grant should be for FDRS, to ensure the parties have the best opportunity to settle the dispute without going to court

 - child support and child maintenance matters are primarily handled by Victoria Legal Aid in-house lawyers